 The Role of Volunteer Land Stewards

-These volunteers are vital in the battle against Buckthorn and other invasive species such as Garlic Mustard and Dame’s Rocket.
-Drew and Kyle train new volunteers in basic tree and plant identification.
+These volunteers are vital in the battle against Buckthorn and other invasive species such as garlic mustard and dame’s rocket.
+Sarah trains new volunteers in basic tree and plant identification.
 Then, they are put to work shearing and treating invasive species that exist alongside desirable species.
 This precision work is important because native species need space to grow.
 Volunteers help each other identify the plants to be sure that the invasives are correctly identified and removed.

-Volunteers have a variety of reasons for being Land Stewards.
-Many enjoy being outside, working to conserve the land, or being the part of this community.
+Volunteers have a variety of reasons for being land stewards.
+Many enjoy being outside, working to conserve the land, or being part of this community.
 They find helping to restore the land at Schlitz Audubon rewarding.

-In fiscal year 2019, our Volunteer Land Stewards contributed more than 5,400 hours of their valuable time to keeping the Center vibrant.
+In 2022, our Volunteer Land Stewards contributed more than 4100 hours of their valuable time to keeping the Center vibrant.
 Thank you to all of our Volunteer Land Stewards!